Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Results and Discussion

 The transient data at energies below the primary ground state depletion shows very similar characteristics to that of AcAc.
 The energies of low energy peaks assigned to the triplet T\textsubscript{1} state and the singlet S\textsubscript{1} state (281.7, 283.9, 284.8, 285.9 eV, respectively) are very similar to the corresponding energies found for AcAc by Bhattacherjee \emph{et al.}\cite{bhattacherjee_ultrafast_2017} (281.4, 283.8, 284.7, 285.9 eV, respectively).
 These low energy features are a result of transitions originating from the central chromophore consisting of \ce{C2}, \ce{C3}, \ce{C4}, which are identical for both molecules.
 This is analogous to what was observed in the ground state static spectrum where the presence of the fluorines did not strongly affect core-excitation energies from \ce{C2}, \ce{C3}, \ce{C4}.
 As with the ground state, higher energy features can be clearly resolved owing to the blueshift of excitations/ionizations corresponding to the terminal CF\textsubscript{3} carbons.
 In particular, peak 6 (which is higher in energy than the ground state bleach) does not have an analogue in the unsubstituted AcAc transient spectrum.

 Fig. \ref{fig:lineouts} shows experimental transient XAS spectra at selected time delays that convey the clear energy shift due to the \ce{S1\to T1} intersystem crossing.
 Here 100 fs represents primarily \ce{S1} character, 1 ps represents a mixture of \ce{S1} and \ce{T1}, and 5 ps represents primarily \ce{T1} character.
 The -500 fs timepoint is also presented as a reference for the intrinsic noise of the experiment, as it should ideally have $\Delta\text{OD}=0$ throughout.
 In this figure a clear transition between the features of the singlet and triplet can be distinguished.
-All time delays longer than 5 ps did not reveal any further significant changes in the spectrum, indicating that the triplet state is long-lived up to 30 ps and that photodissociation of HfAcAc occurs on a longer timescale.
+All time delays longer than 5 ps did not reveal any further significant changes in the spectrum, indicating that the triplet state is long-lived up to at least 30 ps and that photodissociation of HfAcAc occurs on a longer timescale.
 Longer time delays are observed in the supplement in Fig. S5.
 In addition to features 1-6, weak peaks at 281.2 and 283.0 eV in the 100 fs trace are labeled as features A and B, respectively.
 These weak peaks correspond to excitations to the singly occupied oxygen 2p lone-pair (n) orbital in the \ce{S1} state.
 The aforementioned assignments will be justified below through the comparison of the experimental results with the theoretical calculations.

 Fig. \ref{fig:exstate} illustrates the theoretical excited state spectra for the \ce{S1} state at two geometries and two rotational isomers (rotamers) of the \ce{T1} state, with the experimental spectrum for both states taken at two different time delays.
 In Fig. \ref{fig:exstate}, the different color bars correspond to the different carbon atoms and the shaded grey spectrum corresponds to a 0.3 eV broadened spectrum.
-The blue traces correspond to the excited state spectrum obtained via the addition of the static \ce{S0} spectrum to the transient resolved spectra, assuming a 20\% excitation from the ground state.
+The blue traces correspond to the excited state spectrum obtained via the addition of the static \ce{S0} spectrum to the transient resolved spectra, assuming a 20\% excitation from the ground state (which is the minimum fraction required to avoid any unphysical negative absorbance in the excited state spectrum, which may arise from an improper subtraction the ground state signal).
 The geometries corresponding to these excited states are provided in the supporting information.
-Additional calculations on the S\textsubscript{2}, S\textsubscript{1}, and potential photoproducts are also shown in Fig. S6.
+Additional computed XAS for the S\textsubscript{2}, S\textsubscript{1}, and potential photoproducts are also shown in Fig. S6.